VnUgE/VNLib.Core/lib/Utils/README.md

 There are two types of heap architectures that are in use within the Memory namespace.
 Global/Shared and Private/First Class.
 They generally make the following assumptions

-**Shared Heap** - Prefers performance over isolation, consumers expect calls to have minimal multi-threaded performance penalties at the cost of isolation
+**Shared Heap** - Prefers performance over isolation, consumers expect calls to have minimal multi-threaded performance penalties at the cost of isolation.

 **Private Heap** - Prefers isolation over performance, consumers assume calls may have multi-threaded performance penalties for the benefit of isolation.

 On heap creation, the `UnmanagedHeapDescriptor` structure's `HeapCreationFlags` will have the IsShared flag set if the desired heap is the global heap, or a private heap in the absence of said flag.
 By default **ALL** heaps are assumed **not** thread safe, and synchronization is provided by the `UnmanagedHeapBase` class, and as such, the UseSynchronization flag is always present when using the `InitializeNewHeapForProcess` method call.